LisaHackett97/MS1-Dog-Daycare/README.md

 ### Footer

 - Contains business phone number and links to social media sites.
-Link for youtube hidden on xs small screen sizes.
-- A short message is included on large screens.
+- Contains business name and address.
 - Users can click on social media links for the business (generic websites used.).
 - Links will open in seperate pages.